Trow-Registry/trow/INSTALL.md

 get the certs and will be unable to pull from Trow.
 We hope to have a better solution in the future, but it may require changes to Kubernetes.

- - Finally, you probably want to be able to push from your development laptop, which you can do with:
+ - Finally, you probably want to be able to push images from your development laptop, which you can do with:

 ```